 Despite Amazon’s book review clean out three years ago, after the revelations by John Locke about paying for book reviews, nothing has changed at all.

-Well, apart from the fact that a lot of honest reviews were deleted by Amazon during their review cull at the time.
+Well, apart from the fact that Amazon deleted a lot of honest ones during their cull at the time.

 But now we hear that Amazon is going after Fiverr.
 What?